lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 The day starts at 0800.
 Day 1 is Friday, November 6th 1993.

+1 hour in game = 7.5 minutes in real-time.
+Allowing the clock to run past 0800 does not automatically end your day.

 Blue memos = true, Red memos = false (unless written by hand).

 Green memos found in Hartley's room are always false.